the-turing-way/the-turing-way/reproducible_environments.md

 Materials used:
 [A. Brinckman, et al., Computing environments for reproducibility: Capturing the "Whole Tale", Future Generation Computer Systems (2018), https://doi.org/10.1016/j.future.2017.12.029](https://www.sciencedirect.com/science/article/pii/S0167739X17310695) **Attribution 4.0 International (CC BY 4.0)**, [Paper presenting singularity](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0177459) **CC0 1.0 Universal (CC0 1.0)**

-## Ways to capture computational environments
+## Summary of ways to capture computational environments

 There are a number of ways to capture a computational environment, and which is the most appropriate for you will depend  on the nature of your project.
 If you are working with languages such as Python and R which have a number of tools for freezing and exporting environments as YAML files (discussed later in this chapter) then using one of those tools is likely the best course of action.